umaarabdullah/STM32F446RE-Smart-Buiding-Controller-UART-Interface/README.md

 ### Config light 1010

-Living and Office rooms lights will respond for the day and night.
+Living (PA9) and Office (PA7) rooms lights will respond for the day and night.

 To read the current configuration use the following command from the terminal program:

 ### Read Config

 For all configuration.
 To read the current configuration of the light bulb use the following command

 ### Read Config light

+To read the current configuration of the temperature use the following command

+### Read Config temp

+To read the current configuration of the humidity use the following command

+### Read Config hum

+To read the current configuration of the water level use the following command

+### Read Config water

 References : STM32F446Re Datasheet, Reference Manual STM32F446Re, UM1724 User manual.